Registrations, Permits, Licenses and Applications

 Residents and businesses must file permits, apply for licenses, and complete applications or registrations for certain activities, construction projects, commercial property occupancy, etc.

-Review the list below for some of the most commonly requested forms.
+Review the list below for some of the most commonly requested forms, in addition for resources for finding out which contractors are registered with the City.

 - Learn which home renovation and improvement projects require a permit and which do not.
 The Building Department has a list of forms, permits and applications.